doozan/NookTouchPatches/README.md

 Location: Click Browse Workspace, select builder.bat in your "build" folder

 Working Directory: Click Browse Workspace, select your "build" folder

+Arguments: The system version you are targeting (ex 1.1.5 or 1.2.0).

 Build options: Run the builder: During manual builds